agnwinds/python/docs/sphinx/source/index.rst

 Various documentation exists:

-* A :doc:`Quick Guide <quick>` describing how to install and run Sirocco (in a fairly mechanistic fashion).
+* A :doc:`Quick Guide <quick>` describing how to install and run SIROCCO (in a fairly mechanistic fashion).

-For more information on how this page was generated and how to create documentation for Sirocco, look at the page for :doc:`documentation on the documentation <meta>`.
+For more information on how this page was generated and how to create documentation for SIROCCO, look at the page for :doc:`documentation on the documentation <meta>`.

 -------
 Authors
 -------
-The authors of the Sirocco code and their institutions are:
+The authors of the SIROCCO code and their institutions are:

 Knox Long
   Space Telescope Science Institute, 3700 San Martin Drive, Baltimore, MD 21218, USA